 - Private Apartment farmhouse accommodation.

-- All continental breakfasts, 5 lunches and 4 dinners in local traditional restaurants with set menu composed with at least 3 courses with water and wine included.
+- All continental breakfasts, 5 lunches and 4 dinners in local traditional restaurants with set menu composed with water and wine included.

 - Transfer from the local station to the accommodation and back.

 - Daily transfer with a luxury vehicle from the accommodation to the different locations of the tour and back

 - Bi-Lingual Hosts for the duration of your tour

 - 5 day touring to itinerary locations.
 Tuesday free day

 - Train tickets for independent travel to Siena

 - On arrival at each location: remain as a group with tour leaders, alternatively explore independently and re-group at a pre-arranged time and location